04.09.2019 Home Insurance

 An extra rental property can be a great investment and a brilliant way to earn some money, but it does come with its own set of challenges.
 Your rental property is similar to a business that requires time and energy.
 Your tenants will expect that their home be kept in a liveable state and will require instant responses to any problems that they encounter.
 Cleaning services, insurance and general maintenance are costs landlords should include in their budget, as well.
 Since you can’t guarantee rental income, make sure you can afford these costs (including a monthly mortgage payment) on your own.

 Whatever usage you want to get out of your second home, ensure that it’s protected with a comprehensive home insurance policy.
-Get an online home insurance quote now with AIG today and find home insurance coverage that best suits you and your needs at an affordable price.
+Get an online home insurance quote now with AIG today and find home insurance coverage that best suits you and your needs at an affordable price, or check out our home insurance FAQs for more information.